Vini7Dev/learn-ai-with-python/README.md

     - Multiple chains to solve a problem of one application
     - Each chain has a responsibility
     - Simplify complex prompts
+    - Parallel and sequential chains

+> Router Chains
+    - Router that directs the query to the ideal chain